-The analysis of pre-bomb suspension-feeding bivalves collected along coastal West Africa from 33°N to 15°S provides marine reservoir ages that are quite homogenous, with a mean ΔR value of -72 ± 42 14C yrs (1sd, n = 24) and a mean R value of 406 \pm 56 14C yrs (1sd, n = 24).
-When including the robust dataset from Ndeye (2008), the resulting mean ΔR and R values for coastal West Africa are -54 \pm 51 14C years (1sd, n = 32) and 411 \pm 61 14C years (1sd, n = 32), respectively.
-We show that the sites.
-Additionally, ages obtained on Ostrea stentina could be possibly influenced by the presence of sediment within the growing shell layers if not fully removed after the cleaning process.

-260 marine reservoir age of coastal West Africa is mainly driven by the global carbon cycle and atmospheric 14C changes rather that by local effects.
+The analysis of pre-bomb suspension-feeding bivalves collected along coastal West Africa from 33° N to 15° S provides marine reservoir ages that are relatively homogenous, with a mean $\Delta R$ value of $-72 \pm 42$ C years (1 SD, n = 24) and a mean R value of $406 \pm 56$ C years (1 SD, n = 24).
+When including the robust dataset from Ndeye (2008), the resulting mean $\Delta R$ and R values for coastal West Africa are $-54 \pm 51$ C years (1 SD, n = 32) and $411 \pm 61$ C years (1 SD, n = 32) respectively.
+We show that the marine reservoir age of coastal West Africa is mainly driven by the global carbon cycle and atmospheric C changes rather that by local effects.

 Our results for different species yield similar marine reservoir age values, indicating that the ecological habitat only has a second-order impact on the reservoir age reconstruction, if any.
-Nevertheless, we suspect that Bucardium ringens might not be best suited for marine reservoir age reconstruction as corresponding shells are typically not found alive on sample collecting
+Nevertheless, we suspect that Bucardium ringens might not be best suited for marine reservoir age reconstruction as corresponding shells are typically not found alive at sample-collecting sites.
+Additionally, ages obtained on Ostrea stentina could possibly be influenced by the presence of sediment within the shell growth layers if not fully removed after the cleaning process.

-Despite these new data, large portions of the West African coast still remain to be investigated for reservoir age reconstructions, in particular off Western Sahara and Canarias Islands, Sierra Leone-Liberia, Nigeria and Namibia.
+Despite these new data, large portions of the West African coast still remain to be investigated for reservoir age reconstructions, particularly off Western Sahara and Canary Islands, Sierra Leone-Liberia, Nigeria, and Namibia.